Scalar and vector gauges unification in de Sitter ambient space formalism: Introduction

-On the other side, the massless minimally coupled (\textit{mmc}) scalar field, $\Phi_{\mathrm{m}}\, $, in dS space has attracted considerable attention due to its appearance in inflationary models and quantum linear gravity \cite{antoilito86}.
-Two problems emerge in the process of its quantization: ($1$) appearance of infrared divergence and ($2$) breaking of dS invariant \cite{allen85,alfo87}, which is analogous to the standard gauge invariance theory.
-These problems can be overcome by using Krein space quantization \cite{dere98,gareta00}.
-In Krein space quantization, the Gupta-Bleuler triplet formalism (or an indecomposable representation of dS group) is used, like the gauge theory quantization.
+On the other side, there are two types of massless scalar fields, minimally coupled and conformally coupled scalar fields.
+The massless minimally coupled (mmc) scalar field, $\Phi_{\mathrm{m}}\, $, in dS space has attracted considerable attention due to its appearance in the cosmological inflationary models and quantum linear gravity \cite{anilto}.
+Two problems emerge in the process of its quantization: ($1$) appearance of infrared divergence and ($2$) breaking of dS invariance \cite{allen85,alfo87}, which is analogous to the standard gauge-invariant theory.
+These problems can be overcome using Krein space quantization \cite{dere98,gareta00}.
+In Krein space quantization, the Gupta-Bleuler triplet formalism (or an indecomposable representation of the dS group) is used, resembling the usual gauge theory quantization.

-It must be mentioned that the invariance of the \textit{mmc} scalar field equation in space-time notation is different from the three types of above-mentioned massless fields.
+It must be mentioned that the invariance of the mmc scalar field equation in space-time notation is different from the three types of above-mentioned massless fields.
 The first is a global transformation, while we have the local transformations for the others.
-However, the field equations of massless fields with $s=1,\frac{3}{2}$ and $2$ in Hilbert space notation are looking like to the \textit{mmc} scalar field equation in space-time notation (see page $400$ equations $(32), (35)$ and $(36)$ of the reference \cite{tak} and compare them with the equation $(3.1)$ in \cite{allen85}).
-From this similarity and its behaviors under the quantization, we assume that the scalar field is also a gauge potential.
+However, the field equations of massless fields with $s=1,\frac{3}{2}$ and $2$ in a specific realization of Hilbert space look like the mmc scalar field equation in space-time notation (see page $400$ equations $(32), (35)$ and $(36)$ of the reference \cite{tak} and compare them with the equation $(3.1)$ in \cite{allen85}).
+From this similarity and its behaviors under the quantization, we assume that the mmc scalar field is also a gauge potential or connection field in this paper.

-From this fact, in this paper, we try to consider the \textit{mmc} scalar field in dS ambient space notation as a scalar gauge potential resembling the vector, vector-spinor, and tensor gauge fields in this notation.
+From this fact, we consider the mmc scalar field in dS ambient space formalism as a scalar gauge potential resembling the vector, vector-spinor, and tensor gauge fields in this notation.
 In previous work, we have shown that the vector-spinor and tensor gauge fields can be constructed from the vector fields \cite{rata,paenta}.
 Inspired by these facts, we formulate the scalar gauge theory using an arbitrary constant five-vector field $B^\alpha$.
-The different possibilities of the physical interpretations of this scalar gauge field and constant five-vector are discussed and compared them with the noncommutative geometry and fuzzy quantum geometry.
+The different possibilities of the physical interpretations of this scalar gauge field and constant five-vector are discussed and compared with noncommutative and fuzzy geometry.